Families formed through various types of adoption and foster care: local/international, foster care, step-parent, and kinship adoption,

 Parent Support Meetings for parents to discuss issues and gain support

 Waiting Family Gatherings

-Advocacy on behalf of all who are touched by adoption
+Advocacy on behalf of all who are touched by adoption and foster care

 All AFHK events, meetings and programs are open to members and non members.
 Members receive priority placing and preferential pricing.
 Most AFHK activities are conducted in English, although we are beginning to offer events in Cantonese including a Waiting Families support group.
 An adoption support group for Cantonese speakers, the Happy Parents Association, can be contacted at GPO Box 72313, Kowloon.

 How can we help develop the bonds of attachment for all in our family?

 How and when should I tell my child about their adoption?

 Should we tell our child’s teacher that she is adopted?